 Sex therapy is a subspecialty of psychotherapy, focusing on specific concerns related to human sexuality.
-People of all ages, creeds, health statuses, ethnic background, whether partnered or single, may benefit from working with a psychotherapist who specializes in this area.
-Often, it is considered to be a sensitive subject for many individuals and partnered relationships.
+People of all ages, creeds, health status, ethnic backgrounds, whether partnered or single, may benefit from working with a psychotherapist who specializes in this area.
+Sex therapy is often considered to be a sensitive subject for many individuals and partnered relationships.

 Issues treated by AASECT Certified Sex Therapist

 - Fear of intimacy

 - Premature ejaculation